 The Episcopal Networks Collaborative

-Contact Episcopal Network for Economic Justice Dianne Aid, President (206) 280-9453 wolfofgubbio1@gmail.com Contact Union of Black Episcopalians Annette Buchanan, President (202) 248-3941 abuchanan@theube.org Contact Episcopal Ecological Network Chuck Morello, Communications chuck@cmorello.net (218) 290-4548
+Contact Episcopal Network for Economic Justice Dianne Aid, President (206) 280-9453 wolfofgubbio1@gmail.com

-About this project...

-The Advent readings provide rich material for reflecting on social justice topics.
+Contact Union of Black Episcopalians Annette Buchanan, President (202) 248-3941 abuchanan@theube.org Contact Episcopal Ecological Network Chuck Morello, Communications theiceismelting@yahoo.com (218) 290-4548 The Advent readings provide rich material for reflecting on social justice topics.
 Advent is a time of preparation for celebrating the coming of the Messiah, the coming of God's kingdom.
 The readings bring together the prophetic and Gospel traditions calling for a new social order based on peace and justice.
 Advent is a time to remember John the Baptist, the new Elijah who has come to challenge the rule of the men in soft robes who oppressed the poor.
-John the Baptist was preparing the way for the coming of the Messiah - the one that would bring justice to the world, to all creation.
+John the Baptist was preparing the way for the coming of the messiah - the one that would bring justice to the world, to all creation.
 It is a time for us to reflect on what "living in the light of the Lord" (Is.
 2:5) obliges us to do in caring for each other and our planet.

-The following questions may be useful in your sermon preparation: - 1) What does our religious teaching say to us about the selected issue? - 2) What does the secular culture teach and tell us about the selected issue? - 3) What is our personal experience with the selected issue? - 4) Compare 1, 2 and 3.
-Where are there tensions?
+The following questions may be useful in your sermon preparation:

+- 1) What does our religious teaching say to us about...... (whatever the issue is).? - 2) What does the secular culture teach and tell us (whatever the issue is)? - 3) What is our personal experience with (Whatever the issue is)? - 4) Compare 1, 2 and 3, where are there tensions?
 Similarities? - 5) What are we called to do? - 6) First steps?